-For many years now VFD's have been used on AC motor driven pump jacks.
-Basic VFDs control only the stroke speed, whereas the more advanced units can control the pump jacks upstroke and downstroke speeds independently.
-There are even more advanced models that can support configurable speeds throughout the entire upstroke or down stroke.
-This allows for custom speed profiles to be developed (Palka, K. 2009).
-With these systems the surface stroke can be manipulated in such a way that the polished rod doesn't have to follow the normal sinusoidal velocity associated with the pump jack geometry (as shown in Figure 1).
-This can be used to precisely tune each system to pump a well as necessary, whether to maximize stretch (like in a fiberglass rod string), or to minimize peak stress throughout the stroke.

-The presence of a VFD substantially improves the capabilities to optimize the production from a pump jack.
-However, because these benefits are only available on AC driven units, fields with a mix of AC and internal combustion engines will not get the full benefit and will need different optimization strategies for different wells.
+For many years now, VFDs have been used on AC motor-driven pumpjacks.
+Basic VFDs control only the stroke speed, whereas the more advanced units can control the pumpjack's upstroke and down-stroke speeds independently.
+There are even more advanced models that can support configurable speeds throughout the entire upstroke or down-stroke.
+This allows for custom speed profiles to be developed9.
+With these systems, the surface stroke can be manipulated in such a way that the polished rod does not have to follow the normal sinusoidal velocity associated with the pumpjack geometry (Figure 1).
+This can be used to precisely tune each system to pump a well as necessary, whether to maximize stretch (as in a fiberglass rod string) or to minimize peak stress throughout the stroke.
+The presence of a VFD substantially improves the capabilities to optimize the production from a pumpjack.
+However, because these benefits are only available on AC-driven units, fields with a mix of AC and internal combustion engines will not get the full benefit and will need different optimization strategies for different wells.